brettwhitty/ergatis_lite/README.md

 # Ergatis Lite
-### Brett Whitty, JCVI, 2007

-"Ergatis Lite" is an abandoned side-project I started at JCVI in 2007.
+"Ergatis Lite" is an abandoned side-project [Brett Whitty](http://github.com/brettwhitty) started at JCVI in 2007.

 The idea was to create a generic command-line tool that would allow the configuring and launching of Ergatis components or pipelines using an Ergatis/Workflow install without any dependency on the web interface.